ultimatekarate/ultimatekarate/README.md

-Math, Rust, and LLM governance.
+# Math, Rust, and LLM governance.

+## About

-About: My day job is writing CRUD code in Python.
+My day job is writing CRUD code in Python.
 This is where I play.

+## Projects

 phalanx — tamper-proof video evidence mobile app.
 This is my flagship project.